serhan-yilmaz/PrinciplesGuide/README.md

   - Assess their potential to be a trustworthy and valuable ally.
   - Also, evaluate any risks involved with someone.
 Don't wait for harm to come, take any necessary precautions.
 Disconnect if necessary.
 Remember you are responsible for your well-being.
 - Avoid stereotypes.
 Do not make broad assumptions.
   - The world and people are complex.
-Consider everyone individually.
+Consider everyone as an individual.
 Realize that group traits rarely explain individual differences adequately.
+- Always be kind, unless otherwise warranted.
+Don't be an asshole without reason.
 - Admit your mistakes.
 Try to compensate any damage to others, if feasible.
   - Similarly, respect those who admit their mistakes and offer them a chance at redemption.
 People that try to hide their mistakes wouldn't be great allies.
 - Do not believe you are so clever and can manipulate or cheat your way easily.
 People aren't stupid.
 The vibe you give will reflect your intentions.